jaypixdev/Seige/README.md

 > 👤 <span style="color:green">**@USER**</span> @Revmira how does rust achieve memory safety?

 > 📚 <span style="color:blue">**@REVMIRA**</span> Rust uses a safe system of memory management, which both prevents general-memory-corruption errors, and, informally, prevents memory-access errors from "racing".

+(Also this whole project was really fucking hard to set up.
+Show some respect please (seriously i beg you))